Dual hearings on Capitol Hill focus on Trump's Iran policy

 A U.S. official said Monday the probe was finished and evidence still pointed at Iran, although the official did not provide details.
 The official was not authorized to publicly discuss the matter and so spoke on condition of anonymity.

 On Sunday, a rocket landed near the U.S. Embassy in the Green Zone of Iraq's capital of Baghdad, days after nonessential U.S. staff were ordered to evacuate from diplomatic posts in the country.
 No one was reported injured.
-Iraqi military spokesman Brig.
-Gen. Yahya Rasoul told The Associated Press that the rocket was believed to have been fired from eastern Baghdad, an area home to Iran-backed Shiite militias.

 Defense officials said no additional Iranian threats or incidents had emerged in the days since the USS Abraham Lincoln carrier battle group arrived in the Arabian Sea late last week.